🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 Outside the city: Castelldefels and Sant Cugat

 Those who want to live in a beautiful, large house with a big garden often end up in one of the many villages outside Barcelona.
 Places like Castelldefels and Sant Cugat are very popular with many foreigners moving to Barcelona.
-Here, they find not only the coveted house with a garden but also an international school for their children (in Sant Cugat and Gavà).
+Here, they find not only the coveted house with a garden but also renowned international schools for their children.

 The area is also often greener and quieter than in Barcelona, and the house prices are much cheaper.